-Our new hub for volunteering, where we will advertise our latest volunteer roles, and also details of upcoming volunteer events and training.
+Our hub for volunteering, where we will advertise our latest volunteer opportunities, and also details of upcoming volunteer events and training.

-We are seeking volunteers willing to promote the work of SRA by campaigning in their local area (or further afield).
-Campaigning could include attending events, distributing promotional material, speaking at events/schools/colleges etc., supporting the work of local network meetings and/or any other methods of promoting the key messages of SRA identified/agreed upon by the volunteer and SRA staff contact.
+We are seeking volunteers willing to work with us to promote the work of SRA by?volunteering in their local area (or further afield).?Volunteering could include joining our Working Groups, sharing and actively taking part in our social media, attending events, distributing promotional material, writing blogs/vlogs, supporting the work of local network?groups and much more.

 The main purpose of this volunteer role is to co-ordinate locally based Network Meetings on behalf of SRA and raise the profile of SRA through a variety of methods.
 The purpose of the network meetings will be to campaign on issues of local importance and consult with communities on rural issues.
 We welcome applications from everyone, and are particularly keen to hear from young and older people and people already involved with projects or campaigns in their local community.